Eucalyptus honey: Distribution

-Eucalyptus trees are native to Australia but are now grown in various parts of the world.
+Eucalyptus trees are native to Australia, but are now grown in various parts of the world, including South America, Europe and Asia.

-Consequently the honey is common in Australia, in Western Cape in South Africa, and in Brazil, but many varieties of eucalyptus honey come from trees found all over the world, from tropical to temperate regions.
+Consequently, the honey is common in Australia, but also in Western Cape in South Africa and in Brazil.
+Globally, most eucalyptus honey comes from Australia and South Africa.
+Many varieties of eucalyptus honey come from trees found all over the world, from tropical to temperate regions.

 In the United States, it comes from California, where more than 500 different subspecies of the plant are grown.

 Variations

-In Australia there are 900 species of eucalyptus trees – each available for bees to forage on and produce eucalyptus honey.
+In Australia, there are 780 species of eucalyptus trees – each available for bees to forage on and produce eucalyptus honey.
 Eucalyptus honey varies greatly in colour and flavour, but in general, it tends to be a bold-flavoured honey that ranges from tart to sweet, with a slightly medicinal aftertaste.
 Its colour ranges from light amber to medium-dark red.
 It may be used in baked goods, sauces, dressings, but is best consumed raw, unfiltered and unheated.

 The most common sub-varietals of eucalyptus honey are jarrah (Eucalyptus marginata), yellow box (Eucalyptus melliodora), grey box, blue gum (Eucalyptus globulus), blackbutt-dwutta (Eucalyptus todtiana) and blackbutt-yarri (Eucalyptus patens).
 Each specific eucalyptus species creates honey with unique flavours, nutritional properties and textures.

 Health benefits

-Many scientific studies have been published on the potential health benefits from eucalyptus honeys.
-These findings suggest that eucalyptus honeys (particularly from Western Australia) are rich in properties that make it a functional food.
+Traditionally, Indigenous Australians used eucalyptus leaves and honey for health benefits, including respiratory relief and wound care.
+In modern medicine, scientific studies further promote the health benefits associated with honey.
+These findings suggest that eucalyptus honey (particularly from Western Australia) is rich in properties that make it a functional food.